The Sleeping Pad R-Value Standard

 The Sleeping Pad R-Value Industry Standard: ASTM FF3340, defines a rigorous and reliable methodology for measuring the R-Value of all sleeping pads, including air mattresses, self-inflating pads, and foam pads.
 It was rolled out to consumers in 2020 and all of the major sleeping pad vendors including Thermarest, Exped, REI, Sea-to-Summit, Big Agnes, and NEMO rate their pads based on it.

-I recently spoke with Brandon Bowers and Greg Dean, both from Therm-a-Rest, about the new R-value standard, and here’s a summary of our conversation.
+When it was first introduced, I spoke with Brandon Bowers and Greg Dean, both from Therm-a-Rest, about the R-value standard, and here’s a summary of our conversation.
 The questions were mine, but I’ve paraphrased their responses below for readability.
 Any errors in translation are my own.

 What problem does the new sleeping pad R-value standard address?